Who Can Declare Chapter 13 Bankruptcy? Find Out If You Qualify

 The Chapter 13 Bankruptcy Process

-Filing for Chapter 13 bankruptcy involves several steps and the preparation of detailed financial documentation.
+Filing for Chapter 13 bankruptcy involves several steps and the preparation of detailed financial documentation, starting with the bankruptcy filing.

 Filing the Petition

-When someone is declaring bankruptcy Chapter 13, they kick off the process by requesting court assistance in their local area.
+When someone is declaring bankruptcy Chapter 13, they kick off the process by submitting a bankruptcy filing to the court in their local area.
 This request involves submitting documents which include:

 On top of that, you must prove that you attended credit counseling and disclose any debt repayment plans put forth during these sessions.
 As for the fees, there is a filing fee of $313 and an administrative fee of $78.
 You should plan to pay these fees when filing your case.